The Creepiest Haunted Places in Las Vegas

 You may not know it, but Las Vegas is one of the creepiest cities in the entire country -- and no, we're not talking about that drunk dude hitting on every woman at the bar.
-There are plenty of places in and around town where the dead (and undead) still roam... ready to put a genuine fright into your Halloween season.
+There are plenty of places in and around town where the dead (and undead) still roam.
+Get ready to put a genuine fright into your souls when you're not attending this season's slate of Halloween events in Vegas.

 The worst fire in Nevada history tore through the old MGM Grand hotel back in 1980.
 It killed 87 people -- mostly due to smoke inhalation -- while helicopters rescued survivors from the roof.
 The property was eventually sold and renamed Bally's (while a new version of the MGM Grand reopened down the street).
 The tower where the fire took place is still part of the hotel, and guests sometimes claim to see unusual shadows in hallways, hear strange noises, and notice furniture that mysteriously moves in the rooms -- especially on the higher floors that were most affected by the fire.
 Many believe it's due to the spirits of those who didn't survive the tragedy.